acli/ATutor/mods/forums_new/README.md

 - dropdown/posts.inc.php
 - and throughout the whole code base

-In this partial rewrite the second case (i.e., the directory path being hard-coded throughout the whole code base) is partially mitigated by moving the hard-coded path to lib/module.inc.php
+In this partial rewrite the last case in this second list (i.e., the directory path being hard-coded throughout the whole code base) is partially mitigated by moving the hard-coded path to lib/module.inc.php